-1011 English 9 Seminar
+Common Core English 9 Seminar 1 elective credit

 Prerequisite: Teacher recommendation Corequisite: Enrollment in English 9

 English 9 Seminar is an elective course for selected students who are reading no more than two years below grade level.
 This course supports the students' understanding of skills and concepts taught in the English 9 class by providing students with additional instructional time for explicit instruction in strategic reading, writing, vocabulary development, and language skills to ensure academic success in English 9.
 Instruction is provided in small group settings with a high degree of one-on-one interaction with co-teachers.